The King Tide: Release

-The film had its premiere in the Platform Prize program at the 2023 Toronto International Film Festival on September 11.
-It was also invited at the 28th Busan International Film Festival in 'World Cinema' section and was screened on 7 October 2023.
+The film premiered at the 2023 Toronto International Film Festival (TIFF) on 11 September, as one of twelve entries in the Platform Prize program for films with "unique directorial perspectives".
+It was also selected for the 28th Busan International Film Festival in the World Cinema section and was screened on 7 October 2023.

 It was awarded Best Feature and Best Editor (Justin Oakey) at the 2023 Atlantic International Film Festival in Halifax, Nova Scotia.

-It had a limited theatrical release on April 26, 2024 in Canada and the United States.
+The film had gala screenings in St. John's for National Canadian Film Day on 17 April 2024, ahead of a limited theatrical release on 26 April in Canada and the United States.
+The film was distributed in Canada by VVS Films and internationally by Altitude Films.

+Reception

 Critical response

 Jared Mobarak of The Film Stage wrote: